Stability of the Quantum Coherent Superradiant States in Relation to Exciton-Phonon Interactions and the Fundamental Soliton in Hybrid Perovskites: The basic equation in the coordinate space

 In the first approximation, when the population of the ground state is close to $1$, one can set $\sum_{\mathbf{q}^{\prime}}G^{\ast}(\mathbf{q}^{\prime }|t)\approx1$, and $Q_{n}(\mathbf{q}|t)\simeq C_{n}(\mathbf{q}|t)$.
 In other words, the complex-valued polarization is close to the coefficient $C_{n}(\mathbf{q}|t)$.

-The electronic matrix element for the coupling function of the Wannier exciton-LO phonon interaction is largest for the lowest exciton state ($n=0$), $D_{l}^{pol}(\mathbf{k};00)$, and is given by Eq.(11) of Ref.\cite{Fainberg_Osipov2024JCP}.
+The electronic matrix element for the coupling function of the Wannier exciton-LO phonon interaction, $D_{l}^{pol}(\mathbf{k};nn^{\prime })$, is largest for the lowest exciton state ($n=n^{\prime }=0$), and is given by Eq.(11) of Ref.\cite{Fainberg_Osipov2024JCP}.
 Therefore, below we will consider only this state, i.e. we assume that exciton states other than $n=0$ are not excited.
+Here the wave vector $\mathbf{k}$ is related to the Fourier transform of the charge distributions of the electron and hole in the internal exciton motion.
+The quantity $D_{l}^{pol}(\mathbf{k};nn^{\prime })$ defines the effectiveness of the exciton interaction with a particular phonon $\mathbf{k}$.

 In this section, our aim is to derive a nonlinear equation governing the coefficient $C_{0}$, or equivalently, the complex-valued polarization $Q_{0}$, in the coordinate space.
 To initiate this process, we combine the first and second equations of motion formulated in momentum space - namely Eqs.
 (29) and (32) of Ref. \cite{Fainberg_Osipov2024JCP} - into a single unified expression.
-Equation (32) of Ref.\cite{Fainberg_Osipov2024JCP} for the \ coefficient $C_{n}(\mathbf{q}|t)$ when $n=0$ contains the parameter of electron-vibrational coupling $\tilde{\alpha}_{l}\mathbf{(k};00)\mathbf{=} D_{l}^{pol\ast}\mathbf{(k};00)(\sigma_{\mathbf{k}}^{\ast}-\sigma_{\mathbf{-k} })$.
+Equation (32) of Ref.\cite{Fainberg_Osipov2024JCP} for the coefficient $C_{n}(\mathbf{q}|t)$ when $n=0$ is

+where the term $\hat{\Gamma}(C)$ describes spontaneous decay of the state under consideration.
+Below, we omit this term, considering it to be unimportant for the processes considered in the present paper.
+Equation (\ref{eq:dC/dt}) differs from Eq.(32) of Ref.\cite {Fainberg_Osipov2024JCP} by omitting an insignificant correction to the exciton eigenenergy $\hbar W_{0}(\mathbf{q})$.The parameter of electron-vibrational coupling $\tilde{\alpha}_{l}\mathbf{(k};00)= D_{l}^{pol\ast}\mathbf{(k};00)(\sigma_{\mathbf{k}}^{\ast}-\sigma_{\mathbf{-k} })$.
 The latter is defined by the first equation of motion for the vibration degrees of freedom - namely for quantity $\sigma_{\mathbf{k}}$, see Eq.(29) of Ref.\cite{Fainberg_Osipov2024JCP}: